Going Through Chemotherapy

 Learn about long-term side effects of chemotherapy.

-Transportation, lodging, child care and elder care assistance
+Transportation, lodging, childcare and eldercare assistance

-If you do not live near the treatment center, it can be hard to get to and from chemotherapy sessions.
+If you don’t live near the treatment center, it can be hard to get to and from chemotherapy sessions.

-Family and friends often want to help, but don’t know how.
-These may be ways for them to get involved.
 It’s OK to ask for help.

+There may be resources available if you need a ride to and from treatment or help with childcare or eldercare.
+Family and friends often want to help but don’t know how.
+These are great ways for them to get involved.

-Sometimes, there are programs that help with local or long-distance transportation and lodging (if you need a place to stay overnight during treatment).
+There may be some programs that help with local or long-distance transportation and lodging (if you need a place to stay overnight during treatment).

 |